Devvz/docker-pterodactyl/README.md

 1) Does Container1 (pterodb) and Container2 (pterophp) need a link so they can communicate with one another?
 We configured a link from Container3 (pteroweb) to the other two containers, but nothing to allow those two to communicate with one another.
 2) We're supposed to be changing directory to /var/www/pterodactyl/html as this is where the panel itself is to be installed.
 Do I need to reference this directory somewhere (either in the Dockerfile or the image)?
 2) The `yum install openssl-devel` command from the installation instructions - where does this need to be executed?

-## Outstanding Tasks (unknown location)

-1) Need to create a Dockerfile for the Pterodactyl panel prior to creating the image.
-2) Need to import the Pterodactyl Dockerfile to quay.io in order to pull/configure image.